laranzu/MCastBots/README.md

 #### Running bot

 Written as a Python package, so run with `python -m DNABot` from parent directory.
-Bots are not interactive.
+Bots are not interactive, but I recommend `-fg` for testing.

 To run from somewhere else, `export PYTHONPATH="/full/path/to/ASD0231324_247950` first.
 Since this is a Python module rather than a program, don't forget to clear